kelloggm/wpi-paper/experiments/experimental-procedure.md

       with both the original and forked url as well as the commit ID.

 2. Create a new branch called "baseline" at that commit:
-`git checkout -b baseline ; git push origin baseline` 2a.
-Ensure that the project builds and typechecks (determine the appropriate command and record it).
+   a. `git checkout -b baseline ; git push origin baseline`
+   b.
+Ensure that the project builds and typechecks (determine the appropriate command and record it in the spreadsheet).

 3. Create a new branch called "unannotated" starting at the same commit:
 `git checkout -b unannotated`